Shubhi67/Shubhi67/README.md

 ### SQL Expertise-
-Basic Syntax: Familiar with SQL syntax for data retrieval, manipulation, and analysis.
+**Basic Syntax**: Familiar with SQL syntax for data retrieval, manipulation, and analysis.

-Advanced Techniques: Experienced in joins, subqueries, aggregation, filtering, sorting, window functions, transformation, validation, cleaning, and performance optimization.
+**Advanced Techniques**: Experienced in joins, subqueries, aggregation, filtering, sorting, window functions, transformation, validation, cleaning, and performance optimization.

-Stored Procedures and Functions: Proficient in writing and optimizing stored procedures and user-defined functions.
+**Stored Procedures and Functions**: Proficient in writing and optimizing stored procedures and user-defined functions.

-Database Design: Skilled in designing efficient database schemas, including working with views and indexes.
+**Database Design**: Skilled in designing efficient database schemas, including working with views and indexes.

 ### Tableau-
-Visualization and Analysis: Hands-on experience in data cleaning, visualization, ETL, and dashboard creation using Tableau
+**Visualization and Analysis**: Hands-on experience in data cleaning, visualization, ETL, and dashboard creation using Tableau

-Calculated Fields and Parameters:Utilize calculated fields for custom calculations and aggregations.
+**Calculated Fields and Parameters**:Utilize calculated fields for custom calculations and aggregations.

-Advanced Analytics:Apply advanced analytical techniques such as trend lines, reference lines, and forecasting
+**Advanced Analytics**:Apply advanced analytical techniques such as trend lines, reference lines, and forecasting

 ### Excel
-Data Analysis and Visualization: Familiar with various Excel functionalities, including data cleaning, formatting, formulas, charts, pivot tables, and data validation.
+**Data Analysis and Visualization**: Familiar with various Excel functionalities, including data cleaning, formatting, formulas, charts, pivot tables, and data validation.

 ### Python
-Data Analysis and Manipulation: Proficient in using pandas,numpy for data manipulation and analysis tasks.
+**Data Analysis and Manipulation**: Proficient in using pandas,numpy for data manipulation and analysis tasks.

-Regular Expressions: Experience with data wrangling using regular expressions.
+**Regular Expressions**: Experience with data wrangling using regular expressions.

-Matplotlip,Seaborn : For visualization
+**Matplotlip,Seaborn** : For visualization

 # Projects